labyrinthinesecurity/magma/README.md

 ./magma --force:redo --direction Inbound
 ```

-List the remaining propositions and ensure that the counter as decreased by one:
+List the remaining propositions and ensure that the counter has decreased by one:
 ```
 ./magma --list --direction Inbound
 ```